Acceptance Criteria

 Circle

-A self-governing and semi-autonomous team of equivalent people who collaborate to account for a domain.
+A self-governing and semi-autonomous team of equivalent people who collaborate to attend to a domain.

 Complexity